Table of Contents

-Today, we’re going to look into the symptoms of TMJ disorders, potential causes of this problem, common treatments and home remedies, and a natural alternative that has been beneficial for some including 5 patients in a unique case study.
+Today, we’re going to look into the symptoms of TMJ disorders and how they relate to sleep issues, potential causes of this problem, common treatments, and home remedies, and a natural alternative to get TNJ relief that has been beneficial for some including patients in a unique case study.

 Temporomandibular disorders (TMD) include the full scope of conditions that affect the jaw.
 TMD is often associated with other pain conditions such as fibromyalgia, chronic fatigue syndrome, headaches, migraines, neck pain, lower back pain, and IBS (irritable bowel syndrome).